kssh18/Git-practise/README.md

     - `git checkout` switch to another branch and check it out into your working directory.

-    - 'git merge[branch]` merge the specified branch's history into current one.
+    - `git merge[branch]` merge the specified branch's history into current one.